 5. How Do I Get a Ride?

-To reserve a ride, call our dispatchers at (603) 752-1741.
+To reserve a ride, call our dispatchers at (603)-752-1741 or TTY: 711.
 Please be aware, Tri-County Transit requires trips to be scheduled 24 hrs in advance.
 Same day service cannot be guaranteed.
 When you call, be prepared to answer the following questions:

 Remember, since the Care-A-Van operates as a Door to Door shared-ride service, the driver may make other stops on the way to your destination.
 If you are unsure of how much time you should allot for your trip, please ask for suggestions when scheduling your pickup.
 The dispatcher will give you an estimate of how long you can expect to wait for the vehicle upon return trip.